 Frederick L. and Kraft,

-Comments [Stewart Tame]: The other book in this series by the same authors states that they did their own illustrations, and the drawings in this book are in a similar style.
+Comments [Stewart Tame]: Number 1 in the Paul Diamond presents his Gems of Magic Book series.
+The other book in this series by the same authors states that they did their own illustrations, and the drawings in this book are in a similar style.
 All tricks involve magnetic and/or steel core coins and cards.
 It's made very clear at the end of the book that such things can be purchased from Paul Diamond of course.

 6 Introduction by Paul Diamond